t0mj/ApacheLogFormatter/README.md

 ### Usage

 Feed a log file to `parse_log_file.py` and a dataframe will be generated in msgpack format.
-This allows a workable format to be used for quick reporting.
+This allows a workable format to be used for quick reporting via `run_report.py`.

+**The argument `--help` can be passed for a detailed usage on both files.**

+Sample of default parsing

 ```
 python parse_log_file.py apache_httpd.log